ray-vinod/GenericRepository.EFCore/README.md

 - This is a generic repository of basic **CRUD** operation
 - In this read entities with expression filters, sorting and include other dependent entities
-- It also return a queryable entity on which you can apply other linq extentions
+- It also return a queryable entity on which you can apply other linq extensions
+- In this new version has introduced IAuditable, Auditable and PagedList objects for the include auditable fields and paging.

 ## How to Use